Getting started with the 340b program

 The number one benefit of contracting with a specialty pharmacy, where your health system’s mission is concerned, is the significantly increased potential for generating savings, and for passing-along those savings to patients in need.
 Today, hospitals and other 340B covered entities can acquire many specialty drugs for as little as 1¢ — which happens when a drug has hit its 100% Medicaid rebate cap.

 For instance, Humira, the top-selling drug in the U.S., hit the rebate cap in 2016.
-Since that time, 340B hospitals have been able to buy Humira for 1¢.
-Many other specialty drugs — including Epclusa, Harvoni, Imbruvica, Iressa, Gilenya, Revlimid and Stelara — offer 340B discounts of 70% to 100%.
+Since that time, 340B hospitals have been able to buy Humira, and many other specialty drugs — including Epclusa, Harvoni, Imbruvica, Iressa, Gilenya, Revlimid and Stelara — at significantly-reduced prices.

 That said, it’s important that you’re aware of a specialty pharmacy’s insurance relationships before contracting with it as a 340B pharmacy for your health system.
 Why?
 Because insurance companies dictate which specialty pharmacies can dispense 340B-eligible specialty drugs.